Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 What is nano-hydroxyapatite, and is it better than fluoride?

-Nano-hydroxyapatite is a synthetic form of the mineral that makes up tooth enamel.
+Nano-hydroxyapatite is essentially the synthetic version of the mineral, which is a major component of tooth enamel.
 It’s biocompatible and has strong evidence for remineralization.
 It’s not “better” than fluoride—it’s an alternative with a different mechanism.
 Both are effective.
 It’s a key ingredient in our advanced Natural Toothpaste Recipes.

 Can children use homemade natural toothpaste?